– Patricia Smith –

 his head in my hands and say Baby, something

-.
+will happen soon.
 The reckless of us will slap

 someone’s expected ‘round.
 Our threaded